eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 • The router itself

-• A charging cable or external battery
+• A charging cable and external battery

 • A prepaid return envelope, so you can drop it in a mailbox when you’re done